manyu462/semantic-release/readme.md

 "chore(readme): expected version to be 1.2.3-develop.1"    got 1.2.1-develop.6 as package.json manually updated with 1.2.2 (develop)

 synced main to develop
-"chore(readme): expected version to be 1.2.3-develop.1"
+"chore(readme): expected version to be 1.2.3-develop.1"   WORKED